Blogs

 wave

-The recent leak of potential war plans for Yemen strikes, involving a Signal group chat with a journalist, has sparked controversy.
-Director of National Intelligence Tulsi Gabbard, along with CIA Director John Ratcliffe and FBI Director Kash Patel, testified before the Senate Intelligence Committee.
-The hearing focused on the security breach and the handling of sensitive information.
+So, there's been this HUGE leak about potential US war plans for Yemen.
+It all started with a Signal group chat, of all things – you know, the supposedly super-secure messaging app.
+And guess who was involved?
+Director of National Intelligence Tulsi Gabbard, along with CIA Director John Ratcliffe and FBI Director Kash Patel.
+They all ended up testifying before the Senate Intelligence Committee about this whole mess.
+The hearing was all about the security breach and how everyone involved handled (or *didn't* handle) the sensitive information.

 FAQ